 The Finance Act, 2021, has proposed a new section (i.e. section 206CCA) which is to be effective from 1 July 2021.
 Vide this section, tax will be required to be collected at the higher of the i.e., (i) rates specified in the relevant provisions of the ITA; or (ii) at 5% (five per cent) by a person at the time of receipt of any sum from a specified person.

 In this context, the term 'specified person' means a person who has not filed the tax returns for the specific defined past two years and the tax withheld and tax collected at source is INR 50,000 or more for the said two years.
+The Finance Act, 2022, has amended the definition of the term 'specified person' by reducing the period of non-furnishing of return from two years to one year.
 Further, the specified person to not include a non-resident who does not have a permanent establishment in India.